ascend4/ascend4/solvers/ida/AUTO-SELECTION.md

 density is unnecessarily restrictive on this machine.
 Conversely, these measurements do not justify using KLU unconditionally for every model.

-A conservative first AUTO policy would be:
+The initial AUTO policy is:

 1. Use DENSE if KLU was not compiled in, or `autodiff=false`.
 2. Use DENSE for fewer than 64 IDA unknowns.